Great Wigborough

-Great Wigborough is a village and former civil parish, now in the parish of Great and Little Wigborough in the Colchester borough of Essex, England.
+Great Wigborough is a village in the civil parish of Great and Little Wigborough in the City of Colchester district of Essex, England.

 The place-name 'Wigborough' first appears in the Domesday Book of 1086, where it appears as Wicgebergha and Wighebergha.
 The name means 'Wicga's hill or barrow'.

-In 1951 the parish had a population of 181.
-On 1 April 1953 the parish was abolished and merged with Little Wigborough to form "Great and Little Wigborough".
+St Stephen's Church dates from the 14th century and is a Grade II* listed building.
+Heavily damaged in the 1884 Colchester earthquake, it was subsequently extensively restored.

-Great Wigborough is represented at the lowest tier of governance by Winstred Hundred Parish Council.
+Great Wigborough was an ancient parish in the Winstree or Winstred hundred of Essex.
+In 1953 the parish was merged with its neighbour Little Wigborough to form a new civil parish called Great and Little Wigborough.
+At the 1951 census (the last before the abolition of the civil parish), Great Wigborough had a population of 181.

-St Stephen's church dates from the 14th century and is a Grade II* listed building.
-Heavily damaged in the Colchester earthquake of 1884, it was extensively restored.
+Great and Little Wigborough now shares a grouped parish council with the neighbouring parishes of Peldon, Salcott and Virley, called the Winstred Hundred Parish Council.